 2021 B-boy City - Austin, Texas

 2022 Full Force Anniversary - Las Vegas, Nevada

 Through this dance I was blessed to be able to travel over 10 states and over 12 countries and counting.
 After flying to different places around the world it had opened my eyes how people are able to communicate and come together positively through Dance without knowing how to speak the same language.
 Overall it makes me appreciate everything I have and who I have around because others around the world do not have the same resources as we do so it puts me in perspective to know how much of an impact you can have towards certain individuals.

-When I am not on tour I give back to my local community by donating my time and energy to local organizations by teaching young Alaskan dancers in hopes to inspire and motivate individuals to help evolve their craft.
+When I am not on tour I give back to my local business, the Flow Zone Dance Studio in hopes to inspire and motivate individuals to help evolve their craft.
 I also lecture at Universities and High Schools to speak about my story and perspectives I have experienced with my journey of Hip-Hop.
 As a true student of Hip-Hop culture and life in general, I hope to leave my mark knowing that I did not only do this for myself, but for family, culture and my hometown of Anchorage, Alaska.
 My future plans are working on entrepreneurial ventures in dance and publishing a book based on my experiences.